 Families support us well and all parents are expected to take an active part in their children’s development and education.
 We have exciting opportunities to promote lifelong learning skills for pupils and parents through study support activities and extended schools facilities.
 We hold regular workshops to enable our parents to support their children in maths and English skills.
 The is also a range of adult learning that take place in our Community Room.
 In the Children’s Centre, Health Visitors facilitate baby well-being, post natal and antenatal sessions, parenting workshops, employability support and a school readiness programme.
 There are also opportunities from outreach services to support more vulnerable families with parenting and accessing further help.

-The school day starts with a well-attended Breakfast Club that provides children with a calm start to the day, makes a significant impact on children’s behaviour and attentiveness at school and enables parents to go to work.
+The school day starts with a well-attended Breakfast Club from 7:30am that provides children with a calm start to the day, makes a significant impact on children’s behaviour and attentiveness at school and enables parents to go to work.
 Various intervention groups are organised during lunch time to provide some children with a much needed calm transition back into class ready for the afternoon.
 The after-school club is also highly valued by our working families.

 Our recognition of our school community’s diverse background can be seen through our work with the Alevi families, celebration of Black History Month, development of a community allotment, providing culturally diverse lunches, music provision, school staff.